syncfusion-content/wpf-docs/wpf/Scheduler/Resources.md

 ## Creating Resource for Schedule

-Let's see the steps to add Resources in Scheduler.
+Let's see the steps to add resources in Scheduler.

 The first step is set the [Resource](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~Resource.html) in Scheduler